 Fill several containers with water.
 Provide exploration material: small spoons, measuring cups, funnels...
 Children can observe how water pours differently, depending on the container.
 Variation: Notice how certain objects float while other objects sink.

 Seeing with your hands

-Deposit a variety of objects on the table (nails, paper clips, coins, elastics, aluminum, crayons, blocks, lipstick, etc.) Place a magnet near each object, one at a time.
+Deposit a variety of objects on the table (nails, paper clips, coins, rubber bands, aluminum, crayons, blocks, lipstick, etc.).
+Place a magnet near each object, one at a time.
 Sort the objects.
 Place the ones attracted to the magnet in one container and the ones which are not attracted to the magnet in another container.
-Help children identify which metals are attracted to the magnet.
+Help children understand that metals are attracted to magnets.

 (Open story and memory game-Science) Print, cut out, and laminate the illustrations.
 Place them face down on a table or on the floor.
 Children pick three illustrations and invent a story involving the illustrations.